NSHipster/articles/2012-07-31-nsdatecomponents.md

 ---
 layout: post
 title: NSDateComponents
 ref: "https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSDateComponents_Class/Reference/Reference.html"
 framework: Foundation
 rating: 6.9
+description: "NSDateComponents serves an important role in Foundation's date and time APIs.
+By itself, it's nothing impressive—just a container for information about a date (its month, year, day of month, week of year, or whether that month is a leap month).
+However, combined with NSCalendar, NSDateComponents becomes a remarkably convenient interchange format for calendar calculations."
 ---

 `NSDateComponents` serves an important role in Foundation's date and time APIs.
 By itself, it's nothing impressive—just a container for information about a date (its month, year, day of month, week of year, or whether that month is a leap month).
 However, combined with `NSCalendar`, `NSDateComponents` becomes a remarkably convenient interchange format for calendar calculations.